 Taking out a personal loan is one way to fund your small business needs, as long as your lender allows the funds to be used for business expenses.
 There are alternatives, though, including lines of credit and SBA loans.

-SoFi Personal Loan interest rates are competitive and have no fees.
+SoFi Personal Loan interest rates are competitive and have no fees required.
 You can check your rate in just one minute.

 Explore your loan options with SoFi Personal Loans